jermafenser/doom64-dc/README.md

 Speaking of lights and normal mapping...

-Full environment and weapon real-time normal mapping with dynamic lighting and world geometry tesselation:
+Geometry tesselation for full environment and weapon real-time normal mapping with dynamic lighting (but this is impossible?!?! because...)

 ![fragment shaders](https://github.com/jnmartin84/doom64-dc/blob/staging/images/fragment.png?raw=true)